Horizon-Hosting/documentation/src/pages/legal/terms-and-conditions.md

 ## Prohibited Uses

-Illegal Activity: You may access and use Horizon Network Services for lawful purposes only.
-You are responsible for you or your Users access, store or distribute via Horizon Network Services.
+Illegal Activity: You may access and use Horizon Hosting Limited Services for lawful purposes only.
+You are responsible for you or your Users access, store or distribute via Horizon Hosting Limited Services.
 Horizon Hosting Limited prohibits use of Services for the distribution, or storage of any data or other material in violation of any applicable law or regulation.
 This prohibition includes but is not limited to the use, storage or transmission of data that is protected by copyright, trademark, trade secret, patent or